 Per the City Charter, the first step for the City Council in the City's annual budget process is the development of the annual Budget Priorities Resolution.
 This annual resolution has been approved by the City Council each year since 2006; and steps in its development process are included in the FY 2025 Budget Development and FY 2024 Budget Monitoring Key Dates ("Key Dates") calendar.
 On September 13, 2023 the Key Dates calendar was reviewed by the Budget and Government Efficiency Committee, which recommended City Council approval of the item.
-The Key Dates calendar will be brought to the City Council for approval, along with the 2024 legislative calendar, in the next several weeks.
+It is anticipated that the Key Dates calendar will be presented to the City Council for approval, along with the 2024 legislative calendar, on November 7, 2023.